Potton: Landmarks

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the nearby Sandy Heath TV transmitter.

+Local radio stations are BBC Three Counties Radio on 95.5 FM, Heart East on 96.9 FM and BigglesFM is a licensed community radio station which broadcasts from the town on 104.8 FM and online.
+Full-time broadcasting began in April 2011.

+The town is served by the local newspaper, The Biggleswade Chronicle.

 Sport and leisure

 The Henry Smith Playing Field off Brook End on the eastern edge of the town has a children's play area and skate park.
-Events such as Picnic in the Park and the bi-annual Party on Potton are hosted.
+Events such as Picnic in the Park and the biennial Party on Potton are hosted.

 Potton has a Non-League football club Potton United F.C., which plays at The Hollow.

 Potton Colts is the local youth football club with teams for children aged 6–16.

 Potton Town Cricket Club is also based at The Hollow on Biggleswade Road.
 Both Junior and Senior cricket is played.
 The adult section runs two teams competing in the Saracens Hertfordshire League on Saturdays and The Bedfordshire Cricket League on Sundays.
 The club also enter midweek competitions.

-Potton History Society

-There is an active History Society with a membership of over 100.
+There is an active history society with a membership of over 100.
 It meets regularly in the Community Centre in Brook End.

+A multi-purpose community hall was officially opened by Prince Richard, Duke of Gloucester on 28 February 2025.

 Religious sites

-The parish church stands a short distance from the town centre on a small hill.
+The parish church of St Mary's stands a short distance from the town centre on a small hill.
 It has a chancel, a nave, aisles and north porch, and a western tower with circular turret containing six bells.
 A separate cemetery was established in 1880, west of the town on the road to Sandy.

 Economy

 Potton had its own brewery from around 1784 until 1922 when it was bought by the Bedford brewery of Newland & Nash.
 This company subsequently closed the brewery in Potton and sold the site to the Co-operative Society (the original buildings remain intact).
 In 1998 brewing returned to Potton when the Potton Brewery Company was re-established, This subsequently closed but a new brewery is currently being planned.
 The town is also home to Potton Homes, who specialise in mock Tudor style property developments.

 A sand quarry operated by Breedon Aggregates lies off The Heath to the north-west of the town.
 Deepdale Trees operate an extensive tree nursery off Hatley Road and there is an adjacent poultry farm.

-Despite noteworthy local businesses, the town remains very much a commuter town; the majority of people in Potton commute daily to either London, via rail, or to Cambridge.
+Despite noteworthy local businesses, the town remains very much a commuter town.